Skullsneeze/qls-shipment-manager/README.md

 # QLS - Shipment generator application

-This applciation uses the QLS API to generate a shipment based on order information provided by the user.
+This application uses the QLS API to generate a shipment based on order information provided by the user.
 The output will be a combination of the packing slip and the shipping label.
 This project can run locally with ease using ddev (preferred and documented below), or can be setup using a more traditional development stack.

 ## Prerequisites